Schedule a patient in the multiple sclerosis clinic:

 Our goal is to harness the tremendous neuroscience expertise at UCLA to find a neuroprotective treatment to repair disabilities in MS and extend this approach to other neurodegenerative diseases.
 Specific areas include:

 In addition to doing the MS work above, the UCLA MS Program is training the next generation of MS doctors.
-At any given time there are approximately 2-4 post doctoral fellows, 3-5 graduate students, and 10 undergraduates, who are all being trained.
-Support for these students for one year can provide time for them to apply for outside funding for 3 additional years support, thereby amplifying the investment in their future, and in the future of MS research.
+At any given time there are approximately two to four post-doctoral fellows, three to five graduate students, and 10 undergraduates, who are all being trained.
+Support for these students for one year can provide time for them to apply for outside funding for three additional years support, thereby amplifying the investment in their future, and in the future of MS research.

 We aim to hire another MS clinician to permit us to extend our care to more MS patients in the Los Angeles area and beyond as well as aid in fulfilling our clinical trials mission to test new treatments to repair disabilities.